nalej/docs/docs/courses/descriptors101_s1_services.md

 ------

 This is the first session in the descriptor creation workshop.
 In this session, we will describe the parts of a descriptor and define our first service.
-For more information on this topic, please refer to the main [documentation about descriptors](../../applications/app_descriptors/#example).
+For more information on this topic, please refer to the main [documentation about descriptors](../applications/app_descriptors.md), in the Apps section.

 ### Structure of an application descriptor